“When you see crazy coming, cross the street!”

 - Make the first meeting a quick coffee.
 Chemistry cannot be confirmed in a photograph, nor in carefully crafted and edited words.
 Coffee is quick, if you’re just not feeling it.

-- Always tell a girlfriend where you are going, and who you are with just in case!
-As women, it sucks that we have to worry about safety but realistically we do.
+- Always tell a girlfriend where you are going, just in case!

 - If you see red flags come up, trust your instincts and walk away!